I love this photo. It makes me want to eat this steak all over again.

 Don’t you love it when you make something that you know is good, and you feed it to someone who has their doubts (because that’s just how they are, they doubt everything), and their eyes light up and they get a big smile on their face right after the first bite?
 That was my mother and father after biting into this steak teriyaki.

-Flank or skirt steak is naturally tough, but the combination of marinating it in a homemade teriyaki marinade of mirin, sake, and soy sauce, along with a fast sear on high heat, and cutting thin slices against the grain, makes for a juicy, tender presentation.
+Flank steak is naturally tough, but the combination of marinating it in a homemade teriyaki marinade of mirin, sake, and soy sauce, along with a fast sear on high heat, and cutting thin slices against the grain, makes for a juicy, tender presentation.

 You can either pan-fry or grill this steak, either way you'll want to sear it on very high heat.
 If pan frying, I recommend using a large cast iron frying pan or griddle pan.